minhtricao-2105/RoboSensor/Sensor/README.md

 Challenges faced, such as intermittent ArUco marker detection and potential collision scenarios, have been addressed by enhancing detection techniques and implementing obstacle avoidance measures.
 The project serves as a testament to the application of computer vision and robotics control in creating synchronized and autonomous multi-robot systems.
 As we continue refining our algorithms and strategies, we anticipate achieving seamless tandem movement between the guider and follower TurtleBots, both in simulation and real-world scenarios.

+## Contributors:
+The contributors in this project are:
+  1. Minh Tri Cao - Student ID Number: 14231702:
+    *  Creating world file.
+    *  Control the guider.
+    *  Apply P Controller for the Follower.
+    *  Testing algorithm in the acutal TurtleBot.

+  2. Anh Tung Nguyen - Student ID Number: 14072286:
+    *  Creating launch file.
+    *  Control the follower.
+    *  Apply Line of best fit Approach for the Follower.
+    *  Testing algorithm in the acutal TurtleBot.

 ## Installation and Setup Guide
 ### Simulation Environment
   1. Prerequisites: